Château de Chinon: Counts of Anjou

 According to contemporaneous chronicler Robert of Torigni, on the death of Geoffrey Plantagenet, Count of Anjou in 1151 his second son, who was also called Geoffrey, inherited four castles.
-Robert did not specify which these were, but historian W. L. Warren speculated that Chinon, Montsoreau, Loudun, and Mirebeau numbered amongst these castles as they were in the territory which may have been traditionally the inheritance of the second oldest son.
+Robert did not specify which these were, but the English historian W. L. Warren speculated that Chinon, Montsoreau, Loudun, and Mirebeau numbered amongst these castles as they were in the territory which may have been traditionally the inheritance of the second oldest son.
 Geoffrey rebelled against his older brother, Henry, in 1152.
-Henry negotiated with the castellans of the castles of Chinon, Loudun, and Mirebeau to surrender before laying siege to Château de Montsoreau.
+Henry negotiated with the castellans of the castles of Chinon, Loudun, and Mirebeau to surrender before laying siege to the Château de Montsoreau.
 Following the loss of Montsoreau, Geoffrey surrendered to his brother.
 By 1156 Chinon, Loudun, and Mirebeau were back under Geoffrey's control.
 That year he readied them for war as he rebelled against Henry a second time.
 In the intervening years, his brother had been crowned King Henry II of England at the end of a long-running civil war.
 Henry besieged and captured Geoffrey's castles in the summer of 1156 and kept them under his control, giving Geoffrey an annuity of £1,500 in compensation.
 The presence of a treasury and one of Henry II's main arsenals marked Chinon as a particularly important castle in the 12th century.
-It was a primary residence of Henry II who was responsible for construction of almost all of the massive castle.
+It was a primary residence of Henry II, who was responsible for construction of almost all of the massive castle.